HyperNylium/mdnx-auto-dl/README.md

 I plan to add the following features after i make sure this works on its own:
 - Somehow transcode the .mkv files from what they are to HEVC, or something else.
 Currently, every episode is ~1.2 - 1.5GB.
 - Add audio options using [mkv-auto](https://github.com/philiptn/mkv-auto) if you want to have [whatever CR auido is] -> EOS for example.
 Higher vocals, lower booms.
-- Add capability to set different `/data` folder structures. (done.
+- Add capability to set different `/data` folder structures. (done as of v0.0.4.
 Need to test and write docs)
 - Add capability to rename seasons correctly.
 Sometimes, CR has season 66 or whatever for season 4.
 Wrong season number is also passed through multi-download-nx - which is expected.
 Maybe include seasons first and last episode in TVDB search and figure out what season it came from using said episode names.
 - I was not able to figure out a great way to download the [Bento4-SDK](https://www.bento4.com/downloads/) and [multi-download-nx](https://github.com/anidl/multi-downloader-nx/releases/latest) packages. \
     For now, both are download from my webserver.
 There are the URLs: